code-yeongyu/YouEye/README.md

 ### About web interface

-Send psot request to /i_am_iron_man with form-data body, and attach your image to key image.
+Send post request to /i_am_iron_man with form-data body, and attach your image to key image.
 Then the server will respond with the desired text.
 Currently, the web interface is setted to use naver-ocr-api, so you have to get permission or use tesseract to use ocr properly.